hexcowboy/blog/content/articles/blockchain-identity.md

 Author: hexcowboy
 Summary: Ideating on the concept of connecting social media and identity to your blockchain address

-A long-lasting apparent issue on the blockchain has been reliably linking your identity to your wallet.
+A long-lasting issue on the blockchain has been reliably linking your identity to your wallet.
 There are many reason you may want to do this, including:

-- Having other people pay you money based on just the knowledge of your identity (and not your 40 character hex address)
+- Paying internet money to a social media account (and not your 40 character hex address)
-- Getting the identity of a hex address in order to contact the owner
+- Getting the identity of a wallet address in order to contact the owner
 - Using assets like NFTs to gain access to exclusive content based on reputation or previous social interactions

 Other projects have tried to solve this issue.
 An example would be ENS, where you may create a new identity similar to a classic domain name like `hexcowboy.eth`.
-This approach is the most hollistic but ignores a few important things.
+This approach is the most holistic but ignores a few important things.

 1. Having a domain name does not appeal to everyone's identity
 2. Not everybody wants to pay a subscription cost to maintain their identity